 Mezcal, tequila or pulque?
 Mezcal all the way.
 It’s multi-layered, and I love that with good artisan mezcales you can taste the actual agave it came from.

-Originally from Canada and raised partially in Spain, Christine has always had a soft spot for Mexico.
-She studied Hospitality and Tourism Management at Ryerson University in Toronto and was first introduced to the country’s amazing food and culture when she did an exchange in northern Mexico.
-In the following years, Christine traveled through Southeast Asia and Europe eventually ending up in South America where she worked as a tour guide for several years.
-Christine moved to Mexico City just over two years ago, instantly falling in love with the place which she now calls home.
+Originally from Canada and raised partially in Spain, Christine speaks fluent Spanish and studied Hospitality and Tourism Management at Ryerson University in Toronto.
+She was first introduced to Mexico’s amazing food and culture during an exchange in northern Mexico.
+In the following years, Christine traveled through Southeast Asia and Europe, eventually landing in South America where she worked as a tour guide for several years.
+Once in Mexico City, Christine instantly fell in love with the place which she now calls home.